Cursive L Tutorial and Worksheet (Uppercase + Lowercase)

 Uppercase Cursive L

-Start at the top line and create a large loop that curves left and then swings downward.
-As you come down, make a long, elegant curve to the right, ending just above the baseline.
-This gives the uppercase L its graceful, ribbon-like appearance.
+Start at the top line and create a large loop that curves left and swings downward.
+Continue with a long, graceful curve that sweeps out to the right, ending just above the baseline.

 How to Connect Cursive L to Other Letters